the-full-stack/website/docs/llm-bootcamp/index.md

     <tr>
       <td>1 pm</td>
       <td>
-        <strong>🏎️ Deploying and Learning in Production</strong>
+        <strong>🏎️ LLMOps: Deployment and Learning in Production</strong>
         <ul>
-          <li>Deploying on CPUs vs GPUs vs API-only
+          <li>How vendors like OpenAI, Anthropic, and Cohere compare with each other and with open-weights options like T5, Pythia, and LLaMA
-          <li>How to monitor models, trace chains, and record feedback
+          <li>How to manage prompts and programs, monitor models, trace chains, and record feedback
           <li>Methods for learning from users, like RLHF, and from chains of LLMs, like Constitutional AI
         </ul>
       </td>